 Predictive analysis of users’ needs will then help reduce the number of generated requests, and an efficient workflow engine at the center of access management solutions guarantees those requiring approval are provisioned on time.

-The future of cybersecurity is the Zero Trust model as IT environments have become more fluid, open, and vulnerable.
-More organizations are turning away from conventional methods such as VPN to keep their networks secure, with many implementing Zero Trust — is a security approach that addresses these new network realities by trusting no one.
+The future of cybersecurity is the Zero Trust model as IT environments have become more fluid, open and vulnerable.
+More organizations are turning away from conventional methods such as virtual private network (VPN) to keep their networks secure, with many implementing Zero Trust — a security approach that addresses these new network realities by trusting no one.

-While some companies may not yet be able to sprint towards Zero Trust architecture, taking crucial first steps, like network and inventory audits, can lay the foundation for success.
-Investing in IAM and PAM solutions that enable strong integration (for input and output) will allow an organization to scale more efficiently, add tools and features, and implement initiatives like Zero Trust when they’re ready.
+While some companies may not yet be able to sprint toward Zero Trust architecture, taking crucial first steps, like network and inventory audits, can lay the foundation for success.
+Investing in IAM and PAM solutions that enable strong integration (for input and output) will allow an organization to scale more efficiently, add tools and features and implement initiatives like Zero Trust when they're ready.

 The winning combination also creates access management synergy and an optimal experience for all types of users where IAM creates identity and PAM secures it.
 As you move further into modernization, this hybrid 360-degree approach is required to remain competitive in the modern landscape we are in.